• OVERVIEW

 **Employment data only includes graduates who responded to SMU Alumni Survey; employment rate not necessarily representative of graduates who did not respond to SMU Alumni Survey.

-SMU PA Program Goals
+SMU MPA Program Goals

 Benchmarks and measures of success for current class(es) and three previous cohorts